aditya109/journey-CKA/Security/Security.md

 ![](https://github.com/aditya109/learning-k8s/blob/main/assets/asymmetric_enc-bank-server-1.svg?raw=true)

+First, the browser encrypts the user's credentials using some symmetric key and sends it over the compromised line.
+The sniffer now has the encrypted credentials but can do nothing as they do not have the symmetric key.

-First, the bank server generate their own public and private keys.
+Then, the bank server generates their own public and private keys.

 ```bash
 > openssl genrsa -out my-bank.key 1024